 Our heart is full of math!
 How about you?
 I can’t wait to share with you this engaging Valentine math Activity for Kindergarten is a winner.
 My favorite kind of math is hands on, differentiated, and engaging all at the same time.
 I love it even more when I can create a themed activity because my learners RUN and JUMP to “work” at this center.
 Let me show you how I created this activity and my thoughts behind WHY I did each step to help inspire you to create something like this yourself.

 Starting Valentine Math Activity for Kindergarten with the Hearts

 Several years ago, I found these plastic hearts at Walmart.
-They came in a four pack with a pink, red, green, and yellow heart in each pack.
+They came in a four-pack with a pink, red, green, and yellow heart in each pack.
 It was easy to grab several packages because the colors make differentiation a breeze!
-I can’t currently find these exact hearts BUT I found a fun 24 pack on Amazon that would work here.
+I can’t currently find these exact hearts BUT I found a fun 24-pack on Amazon that would work here.
 (I also found them on Oriental Trading here.)

 Also remember, some years these hearts are everywhere and other years they are harder to find.
-Keep this idea into your head and look for any little themed boxes or containers for other seasons or holidays.
+Keep this idea in your head and look for any little themed boxes or containers for other seasons or holidays.